 Design and implementation of a data-driven approach to visualizing power quality

 Fei Xiao, Tianguang Lu, Qian Ai, Xiaolong Wang, Xinyu Chen, Sidun Fang, and Qiuwei Wu.
 2020.
-“Design and implementation of a data-driven approach to visualizing power quality.”
-IEEE Transactions on Smart Grid, 114, 5, Pp. 4366-4379.
-Publisher's Version
+“Design and Implementation of a Data-Driven Approach to Visualizing Power Quality”.
+IEEE Transactions on Smart Grid, 114, 5, Pp. 4366-79

 Numerous underlying causes of power-quality (PQ) disturbances have enhanced the application of situational awareness to power systems.
 This application provides an optimal overall response for contingencies.
 With measurement data acquired by a multi-source PQ monitoring system, we propose an interactive visualization tool for PQ disturbance data based on a geographic information system (GIS).
 This tool demonstrates the spatio–temporal distribution of the PQ disturbance events and the cross-correlation between PQ records and environmental factors, leveraging Getis statistics and random matrix theory.
 A methodology based on entity matching is also introduced to analyze the underlying causes of PQ disturbance events.
 Based on real-world data obtained from an actual power system, offline and online PQ data visualization scenarios are provided to verify the effectiveness and robustness of the proposed framework.